ibexa/documentation-developer/docs/tutorials/generic_field_type/8_data_migration.md

     You can find all files used and modified in this step on [GitHub]().

-Adding data migration allows you to easily change the output of the Field Type to fit your current needs.
+Adding data migration enables you to easily change the output of the Field Type to fit your current needs.
-This process is important when Field Type needs to be compared for sorting and searching purposes Serialization allows objects to change into array by normalizing them, and then into selected format by encoding them.
+This process is important when a Field Type needs to be compared for sorting and searching purposes.
+Serialization allows changing objects to array by normalizing them, and then to the selected format by encoding them.
-In revers deserialization changes different formats into arrays by decoding and then denormalizing them into objects.
+In reverse, deserialization changes different formats into arrays by decoding and then denormalizing them into objects.

 For more information on Serializer Components follow [Symfony documentation.](https://symfony.com/doc/4.3/components/serializer.html)